bravegrumpy/merther/src/misunderstood/chapters/06_Necessary.md

 #### Veronica

 The end to a long day found Veronica sitting alone at a table in the Rising Sun.
 She had enough coin for ale, but wished she had enough for something stronger.
 The jig on stage was lively, and the tavern crowded—knights, townspeople, merchants, sailors all trying to out-drink or out-gamble one another—but none of it would lighten her foul mood.
 Still, this was better than answering her siblings&rsquo; endless questions.
 Her position at the palace meant she could provide for them.
-It meant they wouldn’t need to take the hardest jobs.
+It meant they wouldn&rsquo;t need to take the hardest jobs.
 She could protect them—especially from the palace.
 Veronica was happy to serve food.
 She delighted in it, but she did not sign up to be a whore to the king.
 After ensuring that nobody was paying her any mind, she looked deeply into her tankard, and allowed a tear to escape down her cheek for the first time that day, while she fidgeted with the sleeve of her dress.

 &ldquo;Would you like me to cheer you up, lovely lass?&rdquo; It was just her luck that a gruff voice would notice her only when she let her guard down.